-Wallarm WAF relies on a shared responsibility security model.
+Wallarm relies on a shared responsibility security model.
 In this model, all parties (Wallarm and its clients) have different areas of responsibilities when it comes to the security of clients' data, including any Personally Identifiable Information (PII) and Cardholder Data.

 Wallarm is responsible for the following points:

 The security and availability of Wallarm cloud environments, the security of Wallarm filtering node code and internal Wallarm systems.